matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Server behaviour
 ----------------

-Homeservers SHOULD enforce that ``m.room.message`` events have textual ``body`` and ``msgtype`` keys by 400ing the request to send a message.
+Homeservers SHOULD reject ``m.room.message`` events which don't have a ``msgtype`` key, or who don't have a textual ``body`` key, with an HTTP status code of 400.

 Security considerations
 -----------------------

 Messages sent using this module are not encrypted.
-Encryption can be layered over the top of this module: where the plaintext format is an ``m.room.message`` conforming to this module.
-This can be achieved using the `E2E module`_.
+Messages can be encrypted using the `E2E module`_.

 Clients should sanitise **all keys** for unsafe HTML to prevent Cross-Site Scripting (XSS) attacks.
 This includes room names and topics.